namespace-ee/react-calendar-timeline/README.md

 Width of the sidebar in pixels.
 If set to `0`, the sidebar is not rendered.
 Defaults to `150`.

-## sidebarContent

-Everything passed here will be displayed above the left sidebar.
-Use this to display small filters or so.
-Defaults to `null`.

 ## rightSidebarWidth

 Width of the right sidebar in pixels.
 If set to `0`, the right sidebar is not rendered.
 Defaults to `0`.

-## rightSidebarContent

-Everything passed here will be displayed above the right sidebar.
-Use this to display small filters or so.
-Defaults to `null`.

 ## dragSnap